Icarus (crater)

 Icarus is a lunar impact crater that lies on the Moon's far side.
-It is located to the west of the huge walled plain Korolev, and less than two crater diameters to the east of the crater Daedalus.
+It is located to the west of the huge walled plain named Korolev, and less than two crater diameters to the east of the crater Daedalus.
 To the south of Icarus is the smaller Amici.

-Icarus has a worn rim and a relatively wide inner wall.
+This formation dates to the Imbrian period on the lunar geologic timescale.
+It has a worn rim and a relatively wide inner wall.
 A small crater lies across the southern rim, and the side bulges outward slightly along the southwestern face.
 There is a disproportionately tall central peak located near the crater midpoint.
 This rise is unusual in that it is taller than the outer rim; most peaks are only about half the crater depth.
 The remainder of the floor is relatively flat in the eastern half and slightly more irregular to the west.

 Icarus was named by the Apollo 15 crew.
 Composer Ralph Towner made a tune called Icarus which was released in an album of the Paul Winter consort.
 One member of the consort was cellist David Darling, whose brother-in-law was astronaut Joseph P. Allen.
 Allen served as mission scientist while a member of the astronaut support crew for Apollo 15.
 He gave the Apollo 15 crew a tape of the Paul Winter consort. the Apollo 15 crew named two moon craters after Ralph Towner's compositions "Ghost Beads" and "Icarus".